Information decomposition in complex systems via machine learning: Discussion

 Instead of compressing partial measurements in parallel, the information bottleneck~\cite{tishbyIB2000} extracts the relevant information from one random variable in its entirety about another, and is foundational to many works in representation learning~\cite{zaidi2020IBreview,goldfeld2020information}.
 In the physical sciences, the IB has been used to extract relevant degrees of freedom with a theoretical equivalence to coarse-graining in the renormalization group~\cite{gordonrelevance2021,kline2021RGIB}, and to identify useful reaction coordinates in biomolecular reactions~\cite{wang2019PIB}.
-However, the IB has limited capacity to find useful approximations, particularly when the relationship between $X$ and $Y$ is deterministic (or nearly so) \cite{kolchinsky2018caveats,kolchinskyNonlinearIB2019}.
-Much of the spectrum of learned approximations is the trivial noisy rendition of a high-fidelity reconstruction~\cite{kolchinsky2018caveats,dib_orig}.
-Additionally, compression schemes found by IB are rarely interpretable because the singular bottleneck occurs after processing the complete input, allowing the compression scheme to involve arbitrarily complex relationships between components of the input without penalty.
-The distribution of information bottlenecks is critical to an interpretable information decomposition, and to accurately estimating the necessary mutual information terms.
+However, the IB generally has limited interpretability because the singular bottleneck occurs after processing the complete input, allowing the compression scheme to involve arbitrarily complex relationships between components of the input without penalty.
+Additionally, when the relationship between $\boldsymbol{X}$ and $Y$ is deterministic (or nearly so), the entire spectrum of extracted information is trivially a copy of $Y$ with added noise~\cite{kolchinsky2018caveats,kolchinskyNonlinearIB2019,dib_orig}.
+The distribution of information bottlenecks across observables is critical to an interpretable information decomposition and to recovering an illuminating spectrum of extracted information.